Oardasaurus: Discovery and naming

 Fossil remains of Oardasaurus were found in the site of Oarda de Jos A (ODA), which is located near the village of Oarda de Jos in southern Transylvania, Romania, 3 km south of Alba Iulia on the eastern shore of the Sebeș River.
 The site consists of Cretaceous continental deposits, belonging to the early Maastrichtian Șard Formation, exposed as a slope 50 m long and 17–19 m high.
 Grey-black silt clays form much of the deposits.
 From 2008 to 2015, about 2.8 t of sediment were screen-washed at the site; the remains of Oardasaurus were among the specimens found.

-The type specimen of Oardasaurus, an incomplete parietal bone, is stored at the Palaeontological Laboratory of the Palaeontology-Stratigraphy Museum of Babeş-Bolyai University (PSMUBB) in Cluj-Napoca, Romania, under the specimen number PSMUBB.ODAN-A-12.
+The type specimen of Oardasaurus, an incomplete parietal bone, is stored at the Palaeontological Laboratory of the Palaeontology-Stratigraphy Museum of Babeș-Bolyai University (PSMUBB) in Cluj-Napoca, Romania, under the specimen number PSMUBB.ODAN-A-12.
 Additional specimens, all stored at the PSMUBB, include PSMUBB.ODAN-A-13, a fragment from a parietal bone; PSMUBB.ODAN-A-18, a mostly complete but flattened postorbital bone; PSMUBB.ODAN-A-15 (also known as ODAN-Lizard 4), -16, -17, and -23, all fused frontal bones; PSMUBB.ODAN-A-19 (or ODAN-Amf-8), -20, and -21, all incomplete maxillae.
 The frontal bones belong to three different size classes, with -15 being largest, -16 and -17 being intermediate, and -23 being smallest.

 In 2017, Oardasaurus was named as a new genus by Vlad Codrea, Márton Venczel, and Alexandru Solomon in a research paper.
 They named the genus after the village of Oarda de Jos, combined with the suffix -saurus, which means "lizard".
 One species was assigned to this genus by Codrea and colleagues, O. glyphis.
 Glyphis is derived from the Greek glyphe, meaning "carving".
 For their research paper, Codrea and colleagues used a scanning electron microscope at the Royal Belgian Institute of Natural Sciences in Brussels, Belgium to photograph the parietal, frontal, and maxilla.